Government procurement: Serbia

-The current Serbian Law on Public Procurement came into effect on 1 April 2013, replacing the previous legislation enacted in 2008.
+The Serbian law on public procurement came into effect on 1 April 2013, replacing the previous legislation enacted in 2008.
 A particular concern for Serbia's legislators was dealing with corruption in government procurement: the Law requires Serbia's Public Procurement Office, which oversees procurement, to draft a plan for combating corruption in public procurement procedures, and contracting authorities with an estimated annual value of public procurement in excess of one billion dinars (8.9m Euros) to adopt an internal plan for preventing corruption.
 The Public Procurement Office is based in Belgrade.
 The role of the Republic Commission for the Protection of Rights in Public Procurement Procedures, established in 2002, is to protect the rights of bidders during procurement exercises.

 The Regulation on Mandatory Elements of Tender Documents in Public Procurement Procedures and Way to Prove Fulfilment of Requirements prescribes a model contract as a mandatory element of every set of tender documents, except when a negotiated procedure is being conducted or where a loan is being procured as a financial service.
 In 2016, the EU funded a programme of support for "further improvement of Public Procurement system in Serbia", as part of the EU's pre-accession assistance programme.
 There is no current target date for Serbia to join the EU.

 Singapore

 Singapore's Ministry of Finance is responsible for the Government Procurement policy framework, which regulates how government agencies undertake procurement.
 Singapore's whole-of-government (WOG) procurement function represents an ambition to draw together all Government procurement policies, practices, systems and workforce development under the oversight of the Government Procurement Function Office.
 In 2014, the Public Accounts Committee of the Parliament of Singapore criticised the state of government procurement in Singapore, identifying a number of irregularities in procurement procedures including: